hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		- Parse and process requests at the OpenID Connect UserInfo Endpoint, then generate the appropriate responses.

-	* Developing OpenID Connect clients in Java:
+	* Developing OpenID Connect clients:

 		- Compose requests to an OpenID Connect Authorization Endpoint and parse the responses;